Application 1015

-A remote controlled raft for treatment of surface water using rotating bed reactor technology
+Remote controlled raft for treatment of large volumes of water

 Activated carbon decolorization, fast and without filtration